 - Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 Each of these factors is assigned a value and a weight.
 Each formula produces a single number which varies slightly from one agency to another.
 FICO scores range from 300 to 800.
 Higher is better.
 Most home buyers likely find their scores between 620 and 800.

-Your score affects your monthly payment
+Your score greatly affects your interest rate

-Know your FICO
+Know your FICO score

 Before you can improve your FICO score, you must obtain your score and make sure that the credit reports from each agency are correct.
 Fair Isaac, the company that offered the first FICO score, sells scores on myFICO.com.
 For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
 They also provide helpful information and online tools that help you improve your credit score.